Haugen/personal-website/src/content/html-css/organizing.md

 title: "Organizing your code"
 metaDescription: "As your CSS and HTML files grow larger, they become harder to manage and maintain.
 This is a short article on how to split your code into multiple files to help keep things more organized."
 publishedDate: 2023-11-01
+updatedDate: 2023-11-02
 ---

 As our HTML and CSS files grow, they become harder to maintain and keep organized.
 This is hard to avoid, but there are some things we can do to help keep things manageable.

+But before we look at tips on how to organize, let's get a little bit familiar with how browsers decide which styling to apply.

 ## The "Cascading" Part of CSS